What biochemical blood test is normal? table. Normal cholesterol value in women

 • increased breakdown of red blood cells (hemolytic anemia);

-• appearance of jaundice.
+• the appearance of jaundice.

 Indicators of lipid metabolism or cholesterol levels